Thomas R. Nides: Board memberships

 Nides serves on numerous non-profit boards including the Atlantic Council, the International Rescue Committee, the Partnership for Public Service, and the Urban Alliance Foundation.
 He is a member of the Council on Foreign Relations and is the former Chairman of the Board of the Woodrow Wilson Center, a leading non-partisan think tank, being appointed in September 2013 by President Obama and serving till 2017.

 Personal life

 In 1992, he married Virginia Carpenter Moseley, currently CNN’s senior vice president of newsgathering for the network's U.S. operation, in an interfaith ceremony conducted by a Lutheran minister, James D. Ford, chaplain of the United States House of Representatives.
 Nides and Moseley are parents to two adult children.

-Nides describes himself as a "liberal, Reform Jew," and was named by The Jerusalem Post as one of the fifty most influential Jews for 2022.
+Nides was named by The Jerusalem Post as one of the fifty most influential Jews for 2022.